ccmarris/b1ddi-automation-demo/README.rst

 ---------------

-Thanks to the BloxOne DDI SME Team, and others, for beta testing and providing feedback prior to releasing this on the rest of you.
+Thanks to the BloxOne DDI SME Team, and others, for beta testing and providing feedback prior to releasing this to the wild.